jlplautz/django_project/README.md

 - (django_project) django_project $ python -m django --version
 > 3.0.6

-# When we use (.) to creat a django project - the project is going to be create in the same directory
+<h5> When we use (.) to creat a django project - the project is going to be create in the same directory</h5>

 - (django_project) django_project $ django-admin startproject djangoproject .
 ```
 (django_project) django_project $ tree